groupon/ansible-silo/README.md

 Silo also makes it easy to run multiple Ansible versions in parallel on the same system.

-Furthermore you can bundle your playbooks (incl. configuration, roles, plugins etc) in a custom Docker image which inherits Silo and therefore have a shippable complete and self-contained executable bundle which runs your playbooks in any environment.
+Furthermore you can bundle your playbooks (incl. configuration, roles, plugins etc) in a custom Docker image which inherits Silo and therefore generate a versioned, shippable, complete and self-contained executable package which runs your playbooks in any environment. (where you have access to a Docker daemon)

 For convenience ansible-silo includes [ansible-lint].
 Since ansible-lint uses the ansible libraries it may react differently depending on the used ansible version.